-From the very beginning, the industrial economy has not been a smooth journey.
-Years of industrial expansion have consistently been followed by years of depression - the bull market by the bear market.
+From the very beginning, the history of industrial economy has not been a smooth journey.
+Years of industrial expansion have consistently been followed by years of depression - a bull market foillowed by a bear market.
 What is at the root of this?
 Should it be accepted as natural and inherent in any economy, or is it related to a specific mode of production?

-All phenomena, whether social or economic, undergo systaltic movement (see social movement).
+All phenomena, whether social or economic, undergo systaltic movement (see page 32).
 Hence, pause is a natural state in the economic life of a nation.
 However, depression is not a natural state.
 It results from a defective socio-economic philosophy and practice.
 According to PROUT, depression is the net result of suppression, oppression and repression i.e. exploitation.